whalebone/wb-docs/en/local_resolver.rst

 .. image:: ./img/lrv2-install.gif
    :align: center

-.. warning:: Local resolver is configured as an open resolver.
-It will respond to any request sent.
-This is quite comfortable in terms of availability of the services, but also could be a risk if the service is available from the outside networks.
-Please make sure you limit the access to the local resolver on port UDP/53 and TCP/53 from the trusted networks only, otherwise it can be misused for various DoS attacks.

 .. important:: The resolver's processes need to communicate on localhost.
 In case some firewall is in place please make sure that the traffic is allowed, i.e. ``iptables -A INPUT -s 127.0.0.1 -j ACCEPT``

 Verifying the installation